 "A Terran terrorist group protesting the ecological disasters that have plagued Earth are suddenly put on the map when their methods of only targeting buildings and space structures accidentally takes lives."

-It all began right here: on this day in 2005, The CW got into the spooky business with the premiere of their long-running Supernatural.
+It all began right here: on this day in 2005 (in the U.S.), The CW got into the spooky business with the premiere of their long-running Supernatural.
 According to our friends at IMDB.com, here's the plot summary for the series' pilot episode:

 "Sam and Dean Winchester were trained by their father to hunt the creatures of the supernatural.
 Now, their father has mysteriously disappeared while hunting the demon that killed their mother, 22 years ago."